Updated on 2025-12-10 GMT+08:00

 Configuring Multi-VPC Access

-VPC provisions an isolated virtual network environment defined and managed by yourself, improving the security of cloud resources and simplifying network deployment.
-When using SFS to share files, a file system and the cloud servers need to run in the same VPC.
+A VPC enables you to provision logically isolated, configurable, and manageable virtual networks for ECSs, improving the security of cloud resources and simplifying network deployment.
+When using SFS to share files, a general-purpose file system and the cloud servers need to be in the same VPC.

-In addition, VPC can use network access control lists (ACLs) for access control.
+VPCs can use network access control lists (ACLs) for access control.
 A network ACL is an access control policy system for one or more subnets.
 Based on inbound and outbound rules, the network ACL determines whether data packets are allowed in or out of any associated subnet.
-In the VPC list of a file system, each time an authorized address is added and corresponding permissions are set, a network ACL is created.
+In the VPC list of a general-purpose file system, each time an authorized address is added and corresponding permissions are set, a network ACL is created.

-For more information about VPC, see the Virtual Private Cloud.
+For more information about VPC, see Virtual Private Cloud.

 Scenarios

-Multi-VPC access can be configured for an SFS Capacity-Oriented file system so that cloud servers in different VPCs can share the same file system, as long as the VPCs are added as authorized VPCs or the cloud server IP addresses are added as authorized IP addresses of the VPC.
+You can configure multiple VPCs for a general-purpose file system so that cloud servers in different VPCs can share the same file system, as long as the VPCs are added as authorized VPCs of the file system or the server IP addresses are added as authorized IP addresses of the VPC.

-This section describes how to configure multi-VPC access for an SFS Capacity-Oriented or a General Purpose file system.
+This section describes how to access a general-purpose file system from different VPCs.

-• You need to configure a VPC endpoint for each VPC you want to add as an authorized VPC for a General Purpose File System.
+• You need to configure a VPC endpoint for each VPC you want to add as an authorized VPC of a general-purpose file system.
 Or, the file system will fail to be mounted.

 1. Log in to the SFS console.

-2. In the file system list, click the name of the target file system.
-On the displayed page, locate the Authorizations area.
+2. In the general-purpose file system list, click the name of the desired file system to go to its details page.

 Table 1 Parameter description